sagemath/trac_to_gh/Issue 1850.md

 # Issue 1850: graphics -- serious bug in parametric plotting of curves.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1850

 Original creator: was